 Top hotels to stay at on your holidays to Lanzarote

 It's all fun and games here, or at least it is if you stay at one of these top Lanzarote hotels.
-Whether you're looking for something totes all-inclusive, or a bit of adults only swank, we've got you covered:
+Whether you're looking for something an all-inclusive Lanzarote base, or a bit of adults only swank, we've got you covered:

 What are the best beaches to visit in Lanzarote?